 We present an adaptive weighted temporal averaging filter with implicit motion-compensation for effective object enhancement in sector scan sonar image sequences.
 Visual blurring artifacts introduced by the temporal filtering process due to motion of the sonar platform are minimized by accurate motion estimation and compensation.
 An algorithm is proposed to perform object boundary extraction for better motion estimation.
 Motion estimation is performed directly on polar image sequences using cross-correlation followed by a Minimum Mean Square Error (MMSE) method.
 Each pixel of the filtered image is computed as the weighted average of the image pixel values over successive frames after motion compensation.
 The performance of the proposed filter is tested using real sector scan sonar image sequences and the results are compared with those obtained using the temporal averaging and motion compensated temporal averaging filters. © 2010 IEEE.

-Pham, TQ, Perry, SW & Fletcher, PA 2009, 'Paper fingerprinting using alpha-masked image matching', DICTA 2009 - Digital Image Computing: Techniques and Applications, pp. 439-446.View/Download from: UTS OPUS or Publisher's site
+Pham, TQ, Perry, SW & Fletcher, PA 2009, 'Paper fingerprinting using alpha-masked image matching', 2009 DIGITAL IMAGE COMPUTING: TECHNIQUES AND APPLICATIONS (DICTA 2009), 11th Conference on Digital Image Computing: Techniques and Applications, IEEE, Melbourne, AUSTRALIA, pp. 439-446.View/Download from: UTS OPUS or Publisher's site

 Perry, SW, Varjavandi, P & Guan, L 2004, 'Adaptive image restoration using a perception based error meausrement', Canadian Conference on Electrical and Computer Engineering, pp. 1585-1588.